JohannesBuchner/spoken-command-recognition/README.rst

 Why not solve a simpler problem?

 I do not need to have my computer "translate" sounds into text, or "understand" a meaning.
+We insist on having a human-human interaction with a computer?
+We use mice and keyboards, they are not "native language" for us.
+We not also for speech interaction with computers, learn a format that is easy for a computer?

 I just want to tell my computer a command and it does something.
 So I only need